 The Jacobi Factoring Circuit: Quantum Factoring with Near-Linear Gates and Sublinear Space and Depth [arXiv] [ePrint] [STOC]

-with Greg Kahanamoku-Meyer, Vinod Vaikuntanathan, and Katherine Van Kirk
+Greg Meyer, SR, Vinod Vaikuntanathan, and Katherine Van Kirk

 STOC 2025, QIP 2026